-- Common Name
+- Scientific Name

 Pronunciation: you-derm-a mac-you-lay-tum

-The spotted bat is one of America’s most striking mammals.
+The Spotted Bat is one of America’s most striking mammals.
 Its long, silky fur is snow white beneath and jet black above, dramatically accentuated by large white spots on its shoulders and rump.
-Its translucent pink ears, nearly as long as its body, are the largest of any bat found in the United States, and it has pink wings to match!
-Initially thought to be extremely rare, the spotted bat is now known to occupy a rather large range throughout central western North America from southern British Columbia to northern Mexico.
+Its translucent pink ears, nearly as long as its body, are the largest of any bat found in the United States, and it has pink wings to match.
+Initially thought to be extremely rare, the Spotted Bat is now known to occupy a rather large range throughout central western North America from southern British Columbia to northern Mexico.